Uncovering Bias in Personal Informatics: Introduction

-\myitem{PI Idiosyncracies.} Moreover, this need for exploring bias is further highlighted by the fact that the PI domain has significant differences -in terms of bias- from previously well-studied domains, such as facial or speech recognition: \begin{itemize}[leftmargin=*,nosep] \item \textbf{\textit{The digital divide as a barrier of entry:}} To contribute data to an image or voice dataset, users do not need any prerequisite knowledge or niche device.
-However, to contribute to a PI dataset, users face significant ``entry barriers'' in terms of digital capacity or device ownership, creating new-found \textit{representation biases} in the domain's datasets, as verified by our analysis in Sections \ref{historicalBias} and \ref{representationBias}.
+Despite this growing interest in ML fairness, a focused emphasis on the requirements of unbiased PI systems in mHealth settings is lacking \cite{ahmad2020fairness,yfantidou2023beyond}.
+Yet, PI systems are deployed in high-stakes health applications, while their input data modality, i.e., personal sensitive data, makes them susceptible to propagating bias.
+Thus, exploring biases within these systems is critical to raise awareness regarding mitigating and regulatory actions required to avert potential negative consequences.
+This need is further highlighted by the differences between PI and other domains, such as facial or speech recognition: \begin{itemize}[leftmargin=*,nosep] \item \textbf{\textit{The digital divide as a barrier of entry:}} To contribute data to an image or voice dataset, users do not need any technical knowledge or niche device.
+However, to contribute to a PI dataset, users face significant ``entry barriers'' in terms of digital capacity or device ownership, creating new-found \textit{representation biases}.